Vice-principal of South Korea school in ferry disaster commits suicide

 "If I see you again, I'll tell you I love you, because I haven't said it to you enough," reads one message.

-The ship's 69-year-old captain has also come under scrutiny after witnesses said he was among the first to escape the sinking vessel that was on a 400-km (300-mile) voyage to Jeju.
+The ship's 69-year-old captain, was arrested early on Saturday, Yonhap news agency said, after coming under scrutiny over witness reports that he was among the first to escape the sinking vessel during its 400-km (300-mile) voyage to Jeju.

 According to investigators, Captain Lee Joon-seok was not on the bridge at the time the Sewol started to list sharply, with a junior officer at the wheel.

-Prosecutors on Friday issued arrest warrants for Lee, the officer at the wheel and one other crew member for failing in their duty to aid passengers.
+Yonhap said Lee faced five charges including negligence of duty and violation of maritime law.
+Arrest warrants were also issued for the junior officer and one other crew member for failing in their duty to aid passengers.

 "I'm not sure where the captain was before the accident.
 However, right after the accident, I saw him rushing back into the steering house ahead of me," said Oh Young-seok, one of the helmsmen on the ship who was off duty and resting at the time.